bccgmbh/waterpark/README.md

 to the worker and back into your performance estimation.
 If your work is mostly I/O bound you might be looking for [parallel-transform] which is used in `multicore` as scheduler.

-This stream operates in object mode per default.

 For optimal performance, use the number of [physical cores](https://nodejs.org/api/os.html#os_os_cpus).
 Exceeding that amount is possible on machines with hyper